Colorado wildfires burn hundreds of homes, force evacuations

 DENVER (AP) — An estimated 580 homes, a hotel and a shopping center have burned and tens of thousands of people were evacuated in wind-fueled wildfires outside Denver, officials said Thursday evening.

-Boulder County Sheriff Joe Pelle said only one injury has been reported, but didn’t rule out finding out later about more severe injuries or death due to the intensity of fires that quickly swept across the region as winds gusted up to 105 mph (169 kph).
+At least one first responder and six others were injured, though Boulder County Sheriff Joe Pelle acknowledged there could be more injuries and deaths could be possible due to the intensity of fires that quickly swept across the region as winds gusted up to 105 mph (169 kph).

+The first fire erupted just before 10:30 a.m. and was “attacked pretty quickly and laid down later in the day and is currently being monitored” with no structures lost, Pelle said.

-The wildfires, spanning 2.5 square miles (6.5 square kilometers), engulfed parts of the area in smoky, orangish skies as residents scrambled to get to safety.
+A second wildfire, reported just after 11 a.m., “ballooned and spread rapidly east,” Pelle said.
+The blaze spans 2.5 square miles (6.5 square kilometers) and has engulfed parts of the area in smoky, orangish skies and sent residents scrambling to get to safety.

-The city of Louisville, which has a population of about 21,000, was ordered to evacuate after residents in Superior, which has 13,000 residents, were told to leave.
-The neighboring towns are roughly 20 miles (32 kilometers) northwest of Denver.
+The activity of the fires, which are burning unusually late into the winter season, will depend on how the winds behave overnight and could determine when crews are able to go in and begin assessing the damage and searching for any victims.

+“This is the kind of fire we can’t fight head on,” Pelle said.
+“We actually had deputy sheriffs and firefighters in areas that had to pull out because they just got overrun,” he added.

+Residents evacuated fairly calmly and orderly, but the winding streets in the suburban subdivisions quickly became clogged as people tried to get out.
+It sometimes took cars as long as 45 minutes to advance about a half mile (less than a kilometer).

+Small fires cropped up here and there in surprising places — on the grass in a median or in a dumpster in the middle of a parking lot — as wind gusts caused the fire to jump and spread.
+Shifting winds caused the skies to turn from clear to smoky and then back again as emergency sirens blared nearby.

-Several blazes started in the area Thursday, at least some sparked by downed power lines.
+Some of the several blazes in the area Thursday were sparked by downed power lines.

 Six people who were injured in the fires were being treated at UCHealth Broomfield Hospital, spokesperson Kelli Christensen said.
 A nearby portion of U.S. Highway 36 also was shut down.

 Colorado’s Front Range, where most of the state’s population lives, had an extremely dry and mild fall, and winter so far has continued to be mostly dry.
-Snow was expected Friday in the region though.
+Denver set a record for most consecutive days without snow before it got a small storm on Dec.
+10. It hasn’t snowed since, though snow was expected in the region Friday.

 One video captured by a bystander outside a Superior Costco store showed an apocalyptic scene with winds whipping through barren trees in the parking lot surrounded by gray skies, a hazy sun and small fires scattered across the ground.